-- 1) developing a qualified prospect list of foundations and grants calendar;
+- developing a prospect list of foundations and grants calendar

-- 4) laying the foundation for a major donor program; and
+- laying the foundation for a major gifts program

-- 5) further engaging the Board and Trust director in fundraising.
+- further engaging the Board and Trust director in fundraising

-Rebecca also supported the staff in organizing and streamlining donor lists and gifts-tracking leading up to the adoption of Salesforce, as well as helping address gaps in procedures for managing gifts processing and accounting with PYM staff.
+Rebecca also supported the staff in organizing and streamlining donor lists and gifts-tracking leading up to the adoption of a donor database, as well as addressing gaps in procedures for managing gifts processing and accounting with Philadelphia Yearly Meeting staff.

-Another component of the plan was to develop a job description and assist in recruitment for a permanent development director in 2018; however, the Trust’s leadership decided that an additional year was needed in order to solidify the fundraising program and raise the funds to support a staff position.
-Therefore, Schultz & Williams has been engaged for an additional year, with a focus on implementing the major donor program, increasing foundation grant submissions, providing Board training, and building upon the success of the first appeal campaigns.
+Another component of the plan was to develop a job description and assist in recruitment for a permanent development director in 2018; however, the Trust’s leadership decided that an additional two-years were needed in order to solidify the fundraising program and raise the funds to support a staff position.
+Therefore, S&W was engaged for an additional two-years, with a focus on implementing the major donor program, increasing foundation grant submissions, providing Board training, and building upon the success of the first appeal campaigns.